ogheorghies/clunky-migration-tool/README.md

 A version migration tool, written in Bash - fast and well tested.
 May be used for database schema and data migrations.

-> **clunky** ˈklʌŋki/', *adjective*.
-Solid, heavy, and old-fashioned.

-Upgrade a PostgreSQL database to the most recent schema, as described by a [SQL file tree](../master/bin/source/filetree/README.md):
+Upgrade a PostgreSQL database to the most recent schema, with:

     CMT_TARGET_PSQL_URI=postgres://user:pwd@localhost:5432/app
     clunky-migration-tool -m filetree:psql

+An example [SQL file tree](../master/bin/source/filetree/README.md) that defines the upgrade process is given below:

+    .clunky-migration-tool-source-filetree
+     v0001
+         from-scratch
+             000-schema.sql
+             010-data.sql
+     v0002
+         from-previous
+             000-patch-schema.sql
+             010-update-data.sql
+         from-scratch
+             000-schema.sql
+             010-data.sql

-Display the files involved in a migration from version `v3` to version `v5`:
+To display the files involved in a migration from version `v3` to version `v5` (a "dry run"), use:

     CMT_TARGET_DEBUG_VERSION=v3
     clunky-migration-tool -m filetree:debug v5